-This Annual Report on Form 10-K is for the year ended December 31, 2020.
+This Annual Report on Form 10-K is for the year ended December 31, 2021.
 This Annual Report modifies and supersedes documents filed prior to this Annual Report.
 Information that we file with the Securities and Exchange Commission (the "SEC") in the future will automatically update and supersede information contained in this Annual Report.
 In this Annual Report, "we," "us," "our" and the "Trust" refer to Universal Health Realty Income Trust and its subsidiaries.

 As disclosed in this Annual Report, including in Part I, Item 1.-Relationship with Universal Health Services, Inc. ("UHS"), a wholly-owned subsidiary of UHS (UHS of Delaware, Inc.) serves as our Advisor pursuant to the terms of an annually renewable Advisory Agreement dated December 24, 1986, and as amended and restated as of January 1, 2019.
-Our officers are all employees of UHS through its wholly-owned subsidiary, UHS of Delaware, Inc. In addition, three of our hospital facilities are leased to wholly-owned subsidiaries of UHS, one of our hospital facilities is leased to a joint venture between a wholly-owned subsidiary of UHS and a third party, and subsidiaries of UHS are tenants of eighteen medical office buildings ("MOBs") or free-standing emergency departments, that are either wholly or jointly-owned by us.
+The advisory agreement expires on December 31 of each year; however, it is renewable by us, subject to a determination by our Trustees who are unaffiliated with UHS, that the Advisor's performance has been satisfactory.
+The Advisory Agreement was renewed for 2022 with the same terms as the Advisory Agreement in place during 2021 and 2020.
+Our officers are all employees of UHS through its wholly-owned subsidiary, UHS of Delaware, Inc. In addition, as of December 31, 2021, four of our hospital facilities are leased to wholly-owned subsidiaries of UHS, one of our hospital facilities is leased to a joint venture between a wholly-owned subsidiary of UHS and a third party, and subsidiaries of UHS are or will be tenants of twenty medical office buildings ("MOBs"), including one under construction, or free-standing emergency departments, that are either wholly or jointly-owned by us.
 Any reference to "UHS" or "UHS facilities" in this report is referring to Universal Health Services, Inc.'s subsidiaries, including UHS of Delaware, Inc.

 In this Annual Report, the term "revenues" does not include the revenues of the unconsolidated limited liability companies in which we have various non-controlling equity interests ranging from 33% to 95%.
-As of December 31, 2020, we had investments in five jointly-owned LLCs/LPs.
+As of December 31, 2021, we had investments in four jointly-owned LLCs/LPs.
 We currently account for our share of the income/loss from these investments by the equity method (see Note 8 to the Consolidated Financial Statements included herein).